 - Foster development of knowledge and skills to design, deliver, and evaluate school counselling programs; and

-- Promote development of knowledge and skills that facilitate coordinating, consulting, and designing guidance curriculum, and values dedicated to advocacy for students.
+- Promote the development of knowledge and skills that facilitate coordinating, consulting, and designing guidance curricula and values dedicated to student advocacy.

 Agency Stream Objectives